nathanlem1/DetectTrack-UAV/README.md

 Note that VisDrone can be evaluated as a single category or multiple categories.

 If it is a single category review, please run the following first to combine the five valid categories specified by VisDrone into one valid category for evaluating together.
+You run this only once.

 ```bash
 # Being in 'DetectTrack-UAV/' folder